Ilan Averbuch: Work

 Over his forty-year-long career, Averbuch has become one of the most successful public sculptors of the twenty-first century.
 His work appears across the globe in India, Israel, Poland, Germany, Switzerland, Canada, and throughout the United States.
 The monumental works are on an architectural scale and are designed to integrate with the environment rather than dominate it.

 Ilan Averbuch, The Dove Tower and Steps to the Bottom of a Pyramid, 2004, Storrs, CT.

 His works are made from materials such as stone, wood, steel, copper, lead, glass and aluminum.
 He uses stone repurposed from old roads and bridges.
 The materials exhibit the traces of their previous uses and applications to which the artist adds his own marks.
 Averbuch’s imagery and personal vocabulary draws from his life experiences and external cultural influences.
 Reoccurring symbols include organic forms and natural elements; figurative forms referencing the human body; manmade objects and architectural forms.
 The meanings are nuanced and open to interpretation.
 Among recurring themes in his work are civilization and its history, growth, transformation, the inevitable passage of time, dreams and memory, the relationship between text and image, and the conflict between our aspirations and our limitations.
 Averbuch’s imagination circles back on itself, recycling imagery and transforming reoccurring symbols creating endless paths of interpretation.

-Ilan Averbuch, Tappan Zee, 2020, South Nyack, NY.

 A recent work, Tappan Zee (2020) depicts a row of seven abstract steel figures carrying a stone canoe.
 The sculpture pays tribute to the indigenous Native American Lenape tribe and their history along the Hudson River.
 Avanim Vetseadim (Steps and Stones) (2008) is located at Gezer Park in Leawood, Kansas.
 A stone ladder positioned within a pond, reaches toward the sky, creating a reflection in the water that stretches downward.
 The Dove Tower and Steps to the Bottom of a Pyramid (2002), occupies the central lawn at the University of Connecticut.
 The installation comprises a 21-foot high upside down tower composed of large flat stones.
 It stands over an inverted pyramid burrowing 10 feet below ground.
 The pyramid offers a quiet and contemplative space, while the precariously leaning tower is unsettling.
 Three works are installed at the Rose Garden Arena in Portland, Oregon.
 The Little Prince (1995) giant fallen copper crown depicts the ruin of an ancient majesty.
 Another work, Terra Incognita (1995), creates an enormous gateway made of wood and massive blocks of stone.

 Ilan Averbuch, Harp, Sea, and the Quiet Wind, 1989, Tel Aviv, Israel.